gmem-cncm/GMU/README.md

   INSTALLATION

-This release is for Max up to 8.0.2 on was tested on MacOS up to 10.13 & Windows 10.
+This release is for Max up to 8.0.2 and was tested on MacOS up to 10.13 & Windows 10.

 Just put the whole package in a max search path.